-The brothers thought they were buying the picture above, but… well, they bought the painting below instead.
+The brothers thought they were buying the painting above — but they didn’t.
+In fact, they bought the painting below instead.
 (For the time being, ignore the piles of money.
 We’ll get there.)
-The paintings have some pretty obvious differences, at least when viewed at the same time, but we can forgive the two brothers for not noticing at first.
+The paintings have some pretty obvious differences, at least when viewed at the same time — the hair sis different, the colors more muted, the frilly thing around his neck isn’t nearly as ornate, etc. But without the benefit of side-by-side compariosn, you could see how one would be mistaken.
+We can forgive the two brothers for not noticing at first.

 It’s not so easy to sell an expensive piece of legitimate art, let alone one with dubious credentials and being sold by someone without much of a reputation in the art dealing world.
 Even in the best of cases, you need to find someone with a lot of money, and that can be hard to do.
 But thankfully for the brothers, they were somehow put in contact with a character that the Independent called “a mysterious Italian middleman.”
 And not having the value of hindsight, they didn’t see the inherent dangers of working with someone who would later be described as a mysterious middleman.

 The middleman’s contact on the other end was an Arab sheikh, awash in more money than he could ever spend on practical items.
-But a one-of-a-kind painting by Goya, well, that sounded like a good thing to buy.
+But a one-of-a-kind painting by Goya is hardly a practical item, so there was a match.
 The sheikh agreed to a price of €4 million, payable in equivalent Swiss francs, and over a few installments.
 The only catch was that the middleman demanded a €300,000 premium from the sellers the day before the first payment came due — he, apparently, wasn’t being paid by the sheikh (or perhaps was playing both sides).
 Regardless, the brothers borrowed €300,000 from a friend, and, the next day, traveled to Turin, Italy, to collect the first payment for the painting.
 According to ArtNet, the middleman delivered the first payment — the equivalent €1.5 million, in the form of 1.7 million Swiss francs — as promised.
 It looked like the sheikh was out a lot of money.